-- Staff worked well together for the benefit of women and birthing people and understood how to protect women and birthing people from abuse. - The service managed safety incidents well and learned lessons from them. - Leaders ran services using reliable information systems and supported staff to develop their skills. - Staff understood the service's vision and values, and how to apply them in their work. - Managers monitored the effectiveness of the service. - The service engaged well with women and birthing people and the community to plan and manage services. - Staff felt respected, supported, and valued.
-They were focused on the needs of women and birthing people receiving - Staff were clear about their roles and accountabilities. - All staff were committed to improving services continually.
+- Staff worked well together for the benefit of women and birthing people and understood how to protect women and birthing people from abuse. - Staff kept equipment and the premises visibly clean.
+Staff kept good care records.
+They managed medicines well. - Leaders ran services using reliable information systems and supported staff to develop their skills. - Staff understood the service's vision and values, and how to apply them in their work. - Managers monitored the effectiveness of the service. - The service engaged well with women and birthing people and the community to plan and manage services. - Staff felt respected, supported, and valued.
+They were focused on the needs of women and birthing people receiving care. - Staff were clear about their roles and accountabilities. - All staff were committed to improving services continually.